Home » Side Dishes » Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf

 Slow Cooker Cranberry Apple Pecan Wild Rice Pilaf

-Wild Rice Pilaf slow cooked in apple cider and chicken stock then topped with tart cranberries, sweet apples and crunchy pecans to serve up the ultimate in slow cooker holiday side dishes.
+Cranberry Rice Pilaf with Apples and Pecans is the perfect easy slow cooker side dish to serve up for your holiday gatherings and tasty enough to keep for the rest of the year.
+Wild rice slow cooked in apple cider and chicken stock then topped with tart cranberries, sweet apples and crunchy pecans to serve up the ultimate in slow cooker holiday side dishes.

 Ingredients